DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 If the players express an interest in doing so, Father Petrovich is glad to allow them to inspect the crime scene—having made neither heads nor tails of it himself—and to interview Yeska, so long as they promise to be patient and gentle with the boy.

 If the players ask for the identities of other possible witnesses, Father Petrovich notes that the only other employee of the church is the groundskeeper, Milivoj.
-However, Milivoj hasn’t come into work today.
 Father Petrovich can give the players directions to Milivoj’s house, which is located in the northwestern quarter of Vallaki.

 Father Petrovich accompanies the players as they complete their investigation, answering additional questions when asked.
 If the players' investigation takes them beyond the church, he insists on joining them and asks Yeska to attend the chapel in his absence.
 (He takes personal responsibility for the bones' disappearance, and—given his connections across the town and his service to the Morninglord—wishes to assist the players in recovering them.)